How the Toys Saved Christmas: U.S. version

 In 1997, the film was imported to the U.S. and released direct-to-video by Buena Vista Home Video, under the title How the Toys Saved Christmas (although, as shown in the previews, it was originally going to be titled The Toys Who Saved Christmas).
+It later aired on Cartoon Network in 2009 and on This TV in 2013.

-In this version, Granny Rose is a Christmas witch who helps Santa Claus each year deliver toys to girls and boys around the world.
+In this version of the movie, Granny Rose is a Christmas witch who helps Santa Claus each year deliver toys to girls and boys around the world.
 But, one Christmas Eve, she gets a cold and hires a man named Mr. Grimm to help Santa deliver the toys to which Grimm agrees although he secretly plans to sell the toys to children whose parents are rich.
 Meanwhile, a young orphan named Christopher Winter writes a letter to Santa asking for a toy train called The Blue Arrow as a gift for his friend Charlie who lives with his Uncle Hank who works on the rails and then Christopher asks for his gift to be a special friend.
 However, when he goes to deliver his letter to Santa, he meets Mr. Grimm who tells him his belief that only kids who have money will get toys as opposed to poor kids like him.
 Hurt, Christopher leaves the shop.

 Soon the toys in Granny Rose's shop, a toy dog named Jingles, an Indian Chief, three crew workers of the Blue Arrow train, two dolls named Holly and Polly, a teddy bear named Theodore, a Skipper in his boat, some Colored Pencils, a French General and his soldiers, some Construction Workers, a Brass Band, a Wooden Duck, a Plane Pilot and a Wizard all come to life and declare that Mr. Grimm will deliver them to the wrong children so they decide to deliver themselves to the right children using Jingles' sense of smell.
 The Wizard at first doesn't want to leave the shop finding the plan to be ridiculous but soon joins them.
 The group escape quickly as Mr. Grimm nearly catches them vowing to find them and sell them.